BenjaminSeguin/BenjaminSeguin/README.md

 🧠 About Me

 Graduate of MSc Financial Engineering (HEC Montréal), currently in the M2 IASD program at Université Paris Dauphine - PSL.
-My journey in quantitative research has evolved into a passion for fundamental artificial intelligence—with a vision to create models and tools that push the boundaries of learning architectures and representation across domains.
+My journey in quantitative research has evolved into a passion for fundamental artificial intelligence with a vision to create models and tools that push the boundaries of learning architectures and representation across domains.

 🎓 Current Focus